This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Both cities have good public transport systems

 Both Melbourne and Sydney’s public transport networks offer multiple transport options.
 Therefore, it’s hard to decide which is better.
-In Melbourne, you have the option of using trains, trams and buses.
+In Melbourne, you can use trains, trams and buses.
 Melbourne also wins points for its free tram network.
 This means that any tram journey exclusively in the Melbourne CBD and Docklands is free.

 Melbourne is a shopper’s paradise

-Alternatively, in Sydney, Surry Hills is known for its vintage boutiques, while Pitt Street Mall and Westfield Sydney in the CBD are home to over 250 shops.
+Alternatively, Sydney’s Surry Hills is known for its vintage boutiques, while Pitt Street Mall and Westfield Sydney in the CBD are home to over 250 shops.
 The historic Queen Victoria Building is also worth a visit.

 Both cities are great for solo female travellers

-As a solo travel-focused blogger, I would be remiss not to mention that both cities also happen to be great solo travel destinations.
-They tick all of my “solo travel boxes”.
-This includes offering good hostel options and having great public transport networks and plenty of fun attractions to choose from.
+As a solo travel-focused blogger, I would be remiss not to mention that both cities are also great solo travel destinations.
+They tick all of my “solo travel boxes.”
+This includes offering good hostel options, having great public transport networks, and having plenty of fun attractions to choose from.

 Read more: Where to stay in Melbourne and other places to visit alone in Australia.